eduardoleolim/electron-esbuild/README.md

   - `directory` - The output directory of your main process.
 It is relative to the `output` property of ElectronConfig
   - `filename` - The output filename of your main process
 - `esbuild` - Optional.
 Path to a javascript file exporting esbuild options
-- `preloads` - Optional.
-A preload config can be an array of configs or a single config
 - `exclude` - Optional.
 An array of libs that you don't want to bundle
 - `loaders` - Optional.
 An array of esbuild's loaders for specific files